bu-ist/bu-custom-css/readme.txt

 === Plugin Name ===
-Contributors: automattic, skeltoac, briancolinger, nickmomrik, johnjamesjacoby Donate link:
+Contributors: BostonU, inderpreet99
-Tags: WordPress.com, custom, css
+Tags: custom, css
 Requires at least: 2.9
 Tested up to: 3.1
-Stable tag: 1.5
+Stable tag: 1.0

-All CSS code is stored in wp_posts using a custom post_type of customcss.
-This allows us to use the built in revision engine.
+Enables editing of a custom CSS file, with an option to override the original theme CSS.

 == Description ==

+This plugin is a fork of [Wordpress.com Custom CSS plugin](http://wordpress.org/extend/plugins/safecss/) which, at the time of the fork, had not been updated for more than 2 years.

-All CSS code is stored in wp_posts using a custom post_type of customcss.
-This allows us to use the built in revision engine.
+Like the original, all CSS code is stored using a custom post_type, which means you can view revision history, compare revisions and restore using the built-in revision engine.
-The CSS is filtered through CSS Tidy and KSES for security.

-<a href="http://wordpress.org/extend/plugins/art-direction">Art Direction Plug-in</a>
+This forked version saves the css into a custom.css file in the upload directory, allowing the user to also edit the CSS through various file editing/uploading protocols like SFTP, SSH, FTP(S).
+The plugin will auto import if there is a custom.css present in the site's upload directory, and will continue to auto import anytime it detects changes, so you can work seamlessly on the CSS either inside the WP environment, or externally.

+Other improvements include:
+* Refreshed the overall look of the admin screen and the frontend preview.
+* Removed CSSTidy because it does not support CSS3 features.
+* Made the language easier to understand and fixed miscellaneous bugs.

 == Installation ==

-1. Upload the `safecss` folder to the `/wp-content/plugins/` directory
+1. Upload the `bu-custom-css` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Access Custom CSS under Site Design in the WP Admin sidebar.

 == Frequently Asked Questions ==